nclients/ssg-template-alice/website/pages/index.md

     addTelBtn: true
     tel: "12345678"
     telInsteadText: "Call: (123) 456-7890"
-    telTrackingNum: "" # if there are two phone numbers
     tel2: "876543210" # if there are two phone numbers
     tel2InsteadText: "Call: (876) 543-2100"
-    telTrackingNum2: "" # if there are two phone numbers
     getDirectionBtnInsteadText: ""
     imgPosition: "" # imgLeft | imgRight